benjycui/bisheng/packages/bisheng-core/README.md

 > default: './_theme'

-To set directory where we put the theme of website.
+To set directory where we put the theme of website, and it also can be a npm package name.

 [**More about theme**](https://github.com/benjycui/bisheng/tree/master/docs/theme.md).

 * [bisheng-theme-one](https://github.com/benjycui/bisheng-theme-one)

+#### themeConfig: any

+> undefined

+A set of configuration that your theme provides, and then your theme can read it from `props.themeConfig`.

 #### htmlTemplate: String